 Computer Memory is the temporary (or maybe permanent) storage block in a computer.
 In general, the computer consists of the main four blocks.
 They are the memory, I/O, arithmetic & logic unit, and the central processing unit.
 The computer memory controls all the information (data and instruction) that is processed in the central processing unit.
-The computer memory means the internal storage areas present in a computer that comes in the form of chips.
+Computer memory means the internal storage areas present in a computer that comes in the form of chips.

-Dynamic Random Access Memory (DRAM) in Computer MemoryThe dynamic random access memory is the common type of memory which is used for main memory.
+Dynamic Random Access Memory (DRAM) in Computer MemoryThe dynamic random access memory is the common type of memory that is used for main memory.
 There is the presence of the capacitor in the DRAM where the bits are stored as charge in it.
 Therefore, the capacitor plays an important role in the dynamic random access memory.
 Also, there is the presence of an extra circuit which makes DRAM quite costly as compared to the static random access memory.

 The construction of DRAM is quite simple as it consists of only one transistor and one capacitor.
 The size of dynamic random access memory is small.
 But, the main disadvantage of dynamic random access memory is that the charges may leak.
-Similarly, another disadvantage of DRAM is that the speed is slow compared to the static random access memory and also requires refreshing circuit when power is ON.
+Similarly, another disadvantage of DRAM is that the speed is slow compared to the static random access memory and also requires refreshing the circuit when power is ON.
 With the help of the refreshing circuit, DRAM has refreshed thousands of times per second.
-That is the reason why static random access memory is faster than the dynamic random access memory.
+That is the reason why static random access memory is faster than dynamic random access memory.

-Static Random Access Memory (SRAM) in Computer MemoryIt is the fastest and more reliable types of memory which don't need to be refreshed like dynamic random access memory.
+Static Random Access Memory (SRAM) in Computer MemoryIt is the fastest and more reliable type of memory which don't need to be refreshed like dynamic random access memory.
 The construction of static random access memory is quite complex as compared to the dynamic random access memory.
 It consists of six transistors and no capacitor.
 As there is no capacitor, obviously there are no charges to leak.
-Here, the transistor plays an important role as it acts as a switch where bits are stored as ON/OFF switch.
+Here, the transistor plays an important role as it acts as a switch where bits are stored as an ON/OFF switch.